 Grant Application Process

-- Complete the FAFSA to assess grant eligibility.
+- Complete the FAFSA to assess your grant eligibility.

-- Gather necessary documentation, including income statements and tax returns.
+- Gather documentation such as income statements and tax returns.

-- Review UTI’s specific application requirements for scholarships and grants.
+- Review UTI’s specific requirements for each scholarship and grant.

-- Consult with financial aid advisors for personalized guidance.
+- Consult with a financial aid advisor for personalized guidance.

 - Submit your application before deadlines to guarantee consideration.